TrueBlocks/trueblocks-core/docs/content/docs/chifra/admin.md

 weight: 1700
 toc: true
 ---
-With TrueBlocks' admin component, you can query the status of the system, and control the creation, sharing , and pinning of the TrueBlocks index of appearances.
+The Admin component allows you to query the status of the TrueBlocks system.
+You may query the status; query for information about TrueBlocks caches; control the creation, sharing, and pinning of the TrueBlocks index of appearances; and even serve the data through an API.
+See our [API documentation](/api) for more information.

-Through the `chifra serve` command, you can also serve `chifra` subcommands as API endpoints.
-You test this out from your `localhost` on our [API reference](https://www.tokenomics.io/api.html).
 ## chifra status

 The `chifra status` program allows you to manage the various TrueBlock caches.
 You may list all of the caches, some of the cache, or even individual caches either in terse or full detail.
 The cache of interest is specified with the `modes` option.